Is Managed WordPress Hosting Really Worth It?

 • Pro – $24.99 per month, 100-unlimited websites, 40GB-unlimited storage

-Note – prices do vary.
-You can get this type of plan cheaper, but this is about average for a plan that works well.
-You do get what you pay for.
-Also, keep in mind that “unlimited” doesn’t mean completely unlimited.
-Many of these plans have shared servers, so your server resources are shared by other websites on the server.
+Note: prices vary, and these are typical renewal rates.
+Promotional first-term pricing is often 50-70% lower.
+Keep in mind that “unlimited” doesn’t mean completely unlimited.
+Many of these plans use shared servers, so your server resources are shared with other websites on the same server.

 What are the Advantages of Managed WordPress Hosting?